 But it wasn’t good enough that we were catching lots of fish.
 Since I have a hard time accepting that fish eat just for the sake of eating, I had to find out why we were catching so many fish.

 It was odd.
 You’d catch a bunch, keep a few, clean them and find nothing in the stomachs.
 But I knew they had to be eating something.
 So I started cutting their bellies open, dumping the milky stomach contents into Mason jars of water to better examine the contents.

-What I found were tiny, dead, translucent and white zooplankton.
+What I found was tiny, dead, translucent, and white zooplankton.
 I’ve since learned that these minute crustaceans have names like Daphnia and copepods.
 Definitely explained the “empty” stomachs.